Pennsic Performing Arts

 How inclusive is the activity?
 Is it open to anyone who wishes to perform or is it a small group of performers or solo act?

-How well do you follow directions?
+Did you submit an incomplete form?
 Incomplete requests will fall to the bottom of the pile automatically.
 We have many requests to process.
 Please don't make us chase you down for more information.

-How well have you followed directions in the past?
-Performers who have disregarded the policies of the Performing Arts Tent in the past will be given the least amount of consideration for a time slot on the stage.
+How well have you followed policies in the past?
+Performers who have disregarded the policies of Performing Arts in the past will be given the least amount of consideration for a time slot on the stages.

 This is the recognized web site for the Pennsic War of the Society for Creative Anachronism, Inc.